 * Make one or two larger transactions rather than moving money numerous times.
 This will reduce the number of withdrawals you make each month.

 Give us a call at 1-888-464-0727 if you have any questions.

 After receiving the first letter last month, I canceled some of the automatic transfers from one ING Direct account to the others, but I knew it was already too late for March.
 I shouldn’t have the same problem in April.

-Updated March 24, 2011 and originally published April 10, 2007.
+Updated May 20, 2013 and originally published April 10, 2007.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
-Follow @flexo on Twitter and visit our Facebook page for more updates.
+Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.